matuteiglesias/journal/content/Dev/2023-01-04_Enhanced_BibTeX_to_JSON_conversion_and_data_manipu.md

 - Developed a [[Python]] script to convert BibTeX entries into [[JSON]] and [[CSV]] formats, focusing on rearranging and sorting entries by year.
 - Implemented error handling and additional features for the `bibtex_to_json` function, such as sorting by fields and specifying output file names.
 - Utilized [[Pandas]] for data manipulation tasks, including converting DataFrame columns to numeric types, removing unwanted characters, and replacing 'null' values with `np.nan`.
-- Explored text editing techniques in Visual Studio Code, such as indenting/un-indenting and converting cells to Markdown.
+- Explored text editing techniques in Visual Studio Code, such as indenting/un-indenting and converting cells to [[Markdown]].

 ### Achievements
 - Successfully created a robust [[Python]] script capable of converting, sorting, and saving BibTeX data in desired formats.